 4. WORKING IN THE STUDIOS AFTER HOURS

-Students may make use of the facilities after lecture hours and are permitted to be in the building up to 20:00 on week nights, Monday to Thursday, and over the weekend.
+Students may make use of the facilities after lecture hours and are permitted to be in the building up to 22:00 on week nights, Monday to Thursday, and over the weekend, under the following conditions.